verbb/cp-nav/docs/feature-tour/layouts.md

 Open the **Layouts** tab from Control Panel Nav.
 The **default** layout cannot be deleted; it’s what users see when no other layout matches.

 On Craft Pro, create additional layouts and assign them to one or more user groups.
-Reorder layouts to control priority.
+Reorder layouts to control priority — the top of the list wins when a user matches more than one layout.

+Use **Duplicate** to copy a layout’s name suffix (`… copy`), user-group assignments, and navigation customizations into a new layout.
+After duplicating, adjust permissions and/or reorder so the right layout wins for multi-group users.

 ## Which layout wins?

-If a user belongs to multiple groups that each have a layout, CP Nav picks the **first matching layout by ascending sort order**.
+If a user belongs to multiple groups that each have a layout, CP Nav picks the **first matching layout by ascending sort order** (Layouts table order), not Craft’s user-group order.

 ## Editing a layout’s nav